RTurney/Covid-dashboard/README.md

 This project is currently still in development
 This project is now deployed to Heroku, but does not have a pipeline set up yet.

+Branch structure:
+Main branch will be used as the main deployment branch.
+Dev will be used for creating new branches to add or further develop features

 ---

 ### Contributors